activedecay/show/shows/show.md

 Lead with respect.
 . font .05 left
 They'll let you know they're willing to work with you again.
-They felt respted by you.
-They appreciated you, and felt a bond.
+They felt respected by you.
+They appreciate you and felt a bond.
 Move through your life with that and be happy!
 . font .05 right
 Thanks, I enjoyed being here.